davidwyly/rxn/README.md

 The same for Rxn's native classes: For example, the response class (`\Rxn\Api\Controller\Response`) is found in the `{root}/rxn/api/controller` directory.
 Autoloading is one of the many ways in which Rxn reduces overhead.

-The follow file extensions are supported by the autoloading feature (you may also define custom extensions in `\Rxn\Config`):
+The following file extensions are supported by the autoloading feature (you may also define custom extensions in `\Rxn\Config`):

 * .php
 * .class.php
 * .interface.php
 * .model.php
+* .record.php
 * .controller.php
-* .record.php

 ## Error Handling
 Rxn lives, breathes, and eats exceptions.
 Consider the following code snippet: